winstonjs/node-loggly/README.md

   };
 ```

-When the json flag is enabled, objects will be converted to JSON using JSON.stringify before being transmitted to loggly.
+When the json flag is enabled, objects will be converted to JSON using JSON.stringify before being transmitted to Loggly.
 So

 ``` js
   var source = {